aidotse/decaihealth/isic_test_guide.md

 ## Joint test

 10. The final step is to start one client from each organization.
-This is done exactly as in step 9, with some coordination.
+This is done exactly as in __step 9__, with some coordination.